briandrum/codes.forchagrin.com/_chapters/chapter-126-municipal-income-tax.md

 ### 126.1308   Extensions

-The Administrator may extend the time of filing any return required, of making any payment or performing any other act required by Sections 126.1301 to 126.1307 for a period not to exceed six months beyond the original required date.
-See Section 126.1103 for procedure to request extension of time for filing returns.\
+The Administrator may extend the time of filing any return required, of making any payment or performing any other act required by [Sections 126.1301][CFCO 126.1301] to [126.1307][CFCO 126.1307] for a period not to exceed six months beyond the original required date.
+See [Section 126.1103][CFCO 126.1103] for procedure to request extension of time for filing returns.\
 (Ord.
 1968-730.
 Passed 6-18-68; Ord.
 2005-44.
 Passed 7-11-05.)

 ## Interest and penalties